Seatis/my-teaching-materials/workshop/command-line/README.md

 ## Materials & Resources
 ### Environment
  -  Install git on your system:
     -  Windows (*portable* is good however the *installed* version is better)
        -  Ensure you have the command-line, bash version also which you can find at http://cmder.net/ or https://git-scm.com/download/win
     -  Linux
        -  `sudo apt-get install git` (Ubuntu)
        -  `sudo yum install git` (Fedora)
     -  Mac
        -  http://git-scm.com/download/mac or `brew install git`

- - Windows users might enjoy [Total Commander](https://www.ghisler.com/)

 ### Training
 | Material | Duration |